castai/terraform-provider-castai/examples/castware-operator/README.md

 - You want to pin specific component versions
 - You need approval before upgrades
 - Testing new versions before rollout
-- You don't want the agent & spot-handler version to be bumped at Operator onboarding
+- You don't want the agent & spot-handler versions to be updated during Operator onboarding

 ```hcl
   set {